The iUniversity

 by Don Robertson

-In 1971, I began a renewed study of the great works of the European harmonic music tradition because I wanted to discover the music from the centuries preceding the 20th that I considered important emotionally and spiritually, and it was within the next few years that I first discovered the great French composer César Franck, whom the music professors and writers in the academic world had left behind.
+In 1971, I began researching the music of the European harmonic music tradition.
+I wanted to discover great music from the centuries preceding the 20th century that I considered important emotionally and spiritually.
+That was when I first discovered the great French composer César Franck, whom the music professors and writers in the academic world had left behind.
 I have continued to study Franck’s music and that of his students for over 40 years.
-Because information about Franck and his circle of composers was very difficult to find, and recordings were unavailable, it took me a long time to come to the understanding that César Franck was a completely misunderstood composer.
-This misunderstanding began during Franck’s lifetime, when his enlightened music was beyond the comprehension of most of his contemporaries, even within his own family, and the misunderstanding was then perpetuated by misinformed opinions published in biographies and articles both during Franck’s lifetime and after.
+Because information about Franck and his circle of composers was very difficult to find and recordings were unavailable, it took me a long time to fully comprehend how César Franck’s music had been so completely misunderstood.
+This misunderstanding began during Franck’s lifetime, when his music was beyond the comprehension of most of his contemporaries, even within his own family.
+It was then perpetuated by misinformed opinions published in biographies and articles both during Franck’s lifetime and after.
 I finally realized that César Franck was France’s greatest composer!

 César Franck in Paris